MarcusProgram/Werkzeug_Pin_Generator/README.md

 # Werkzeug_Pin_Generator
 [![Python 3.12](https://img.shields.io/badge/Python-3.9%20%7C%203.10%20%7C%203.11%20%7C%203.12-blue)](https://www.python.org/)<br>
-Это пример эксплуатации от LFI до RCE, если на сервере стоит Werkzeug c debug=true
+This is an example of operation from LFI to RCE if Werkzeug c debug=true is installed on the server

 ___

 ## Screenshots